kevinschmidt2018/digitalframeworks/assignment3.md

 Taylor Swift has put out six albums across both country and pop music platforms.
 All of her albums have garnered awards to a degree, some more than others, and her world tours are among the hottest concerts to attend.
-I wondered, with the amount of Grammy nominations she has earned over the years and the number or cities she has expanded to (or pulled away from) on her tours, is there a correlation between how many cities Swift visits on her world tour and the number of Grammys she wins from that album.
+So I wonder, with the amount of Grammy nominations she has earned over the years and the number or cities she has expanded to (or pulled away from) on her tours, is there a correlation between how many cities Swift visits on her world tour and the number of Grammys she wins from that album?
 This is the data I will be collecting:

 1) The six studio albums of Taylor Swift.